-From 1 April 2019, leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Company.
+Leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Company.
 Each lease payment is allocated between the liability and finance cost.
 The finance cost is charged to profit or loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
-The right-of-use asset is depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
+The right-of-use asset is depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis consistent with the estimated consumption of the economic benefits embodied in the underlying asset.